• Skip to main content

 In an opinion issued two weeks ago, Johnston v.
 Duke University Medical Center, the North Carolina Court of Appeals concluded that the plaintiff’s occupational disease workers’ compensation claim was time-barred.
 The plaintiff had been a nurse at Duke, and developed several conditions in her left foot: plantar fasciitis, tarsal tunnel syndrome, and Achilles tendinopathy.
 These conditions developed […]

-Filed Under: Workers' Compensation Tagged With: Case Commentary, Duke University Medical Center, NC Court of Appeals, Occupational Disease, Statute of Limitations
+Filed Under: In the News, Workers' Compensation Tagged With: Case Commentary, Duke University Medical Center, NC Court of Appeals, Occupational Disease, Statute of Limitations

 November 10, 2009 By nicole